 Eventually, the market started going downtrend.
 The second peak was on January 05 2018, and the MCap value was 261,345,386,392 USD with its corresponding price at $15,572.10.
 The values then fell and rose in February 2018 and later on, it has been consistently going downhill and fell all together on December 12, 2018, where the price hit the lowest of $3,456.44 at 15:19 UTC.
 Nevertheless, the current prices have been a gradual increase from the base value.
 This cryptocurrency reached a milestone in its recent past between December 15 and December 24, where the price bounced from 3,199.01 to 4,246.96 with a 32.76 percentage hike in a span of 9 days.

 The BTC/USD pair has been going through the market with stabilized linear values between January 11 and February 8.
 Later the numbers started moderately moving uptrend.
 However, the 20-day exponential moving average (EMA) exhibits a rise of 13.31% in MCap values between January 29 and February 18 (Current value).
 The price proportionally increased by 13.07%.
 The 14-day moving average also shows an inclination, giving bulls the upper hand for this currency.
 The currency’s volatility is mainly due to the macro fundamentals globally, whilst both the moving average saved the currency and had pushed the market uptrend.

 This falls in favor of the investors, who are interested in investing in this cryptocurrency.
-They bought it and holding on to it will give them huge returns for a medium to long-term perspective.
+However, as per Bitcoin forecast, they should buy it, and hold on to it will give them huge returns from a medium to long-term perspective.
 The digital currency is at its prime time, so the traders are also recommended to invest, as they would receive high benefits in the mere future, thus increasing the value of the coin further.